gabrielrezzonico/dogsandcats/capstone_report.md

 The aim of the capstone is to give a comparison of the performance obtained by the pre trained models on the dataset of Cats and Dogs.
 As a new kaggle competitor, people ask themselves if it is better to train their own models or to re-train a previously trained model.

 Although transfer of learning has been addressed by several papers: [https://arxiv.org/pdf/1411.1792v1.pdf], [https://arxiv.org/pdf/1403.6382.pdf] and [https://arxiv.org/pdf/1310.1531.pdf], this capstone has a more practical approach.
-Is going to shown experimentally that in general is better to re-train a previously trained model, taking advantage of the features already learned by the model.
+Is going to be shown experimentally that in general is better to re-train a previously trained model, taking advantage of the features already learned by the model.